kubesail/deploy-node-app/README.md

 Deploy your node.js app to Kubernetes with a single command.
 No config required.

-Supports any kubernetes cluster, including the following:
+Supports any Kubernetes cluster, including the following:

 - Google Kubernetes Engine
 - Amazon EKS